 What kind of payments do you accept?

-Credit cards through PayPal (you can also set up electronic bill pay through some banks).
+Credit cards through PayPal (you can also set up electronic bill pay through some banks or companies such as Bill.com).

 Okay, last question.
 Is there anything else you would like your clients to know about you?